infrahq/infra/docs/reference/cli-reference.md

 ```

-# Add an access key for the machine "bot" called "first-key" that expires in 12 hours and must be used every hour to remain valid
+# Create an access key for the machine "bot" called "first-key" that expires in 12 hours and must be used every hour to remain valid
 infra keys add first-key bot --ttl=12h --extension-deadline=1h

 ```